-If you’ve ever clicked on the love category of my website only to discover zero posts, it was not a mistake.
-I’ve been avoiding this section like the plague.
+If you’ve ever clicked on the relationship category of my websiteonly to discover zero dating-related posts, it was not a mistake.
+I’ve avoided this section like the plague.

-You see, in the planning stages of this blog, I was a year into a relationship and “love” seemed to be a topic I thought a lot about.
+You see, at the time I was planning this category, I was in a long-term relationship and love seemed to be a topic I thought a lot about.
 Naturally, I envisioned sharing my highs and lows of dating with you all.

-Then, just as I was launching love lulu, I went through a break-up.
+Then, before I had a chance to dive in, I went through a break-up.
 Oh, the irony.
 I decided to keep the lows to myself because without highs, lows are just depressing.
-Instead, I infused pieces of my heartache into more easily digestible blog posts such as “A Lesson in Self-Love” and “No Place Like Home“.
+I figured I’d delve into topics like friendships instead.

 But discuss the journey head on, while it’s in progress?
 Nah, fam.
 I’ll keep my adventures in love to myself thank you very much because, good Lord, there are a lot of blunders, pitfalls, and awkward encounters.
 And questions.
 I have all the questions.